zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 - Tool chains!

     SVG works with Adobe Illustrator and Inkscape.
-    It would be wonderful if designers can easily exports their p5.js to svg, and continue their work on SVG.
+    It would be wonderful if designers can easily export their p5.js to SVG, and continue their work using SVG.
-    Also, it would be great if p5.js could import SVG, because many resources files are in SVG.
+    Also, it would be great if p5.js can import SVG, because many resources are in SVG.

 - Accessibility

     Different from canvas, SVGs are accessible.
-    That is, the text can be selected and can be easily copy and could be used for TTS.
+    That is, the text can be selected, easily copied and used for TTS.

 - Object Based Events

-    Want to bind click on a custom shape?
+    Want to bind click events on a custom shape?
 Use SVG!
     SVG's API are born to be object based!

 - Filters!